SanderSpies/functional-js-enforced/README.md

 - give error on function expression (unclear scoping)
 - give error when assigning value to a variable outside the current function block
 - function should always have a return as last statement (functional)
+- function should only have one return statement

 (warning shotgun approach here)
 - give error on `*.push` (mutation)